 Related: 9 Underrated Thriller Books

 The Outside Man

 An outsider in the South, attorney Adam Shaw has some very powerful clients.
-When his best friend Henry Cantwell suspiciously flies off the radar after his wife is murdered, Adam dives deep into unfamiliar territory to ensure that his friend isn’t convicted of a crime he didn’t commit, and that the true killer is brought to justice.
+When his best friend Henry Cantwell suspiciously flies off the radar after his wife is murdered, Adam dives deep into unfamiliar territory to ensure that his friend is acquitted of a crime he didn’t commit and that the true killer is brought to justice.

 The Kindle County Series

 When the dead body of prosecutor Rusty Sabich’s former lover is found, his life is turned upside down.
 To make matters worse, Rusty’s boss, the district attorney, is up for re-election and assign’s Rusty to the case.
 And when the victim’s relationship with Rusty is discovered, he becomes the main suspect in this heart-racing legal thriller.
 Fans of the 1990 adaptation starring Harrison Ford will want to read the book the film was based on.